 - Culture war tensions between liberal and conservative religious groups,

-Her publications include Human Development: A Cultural Approach, 3e (2019, with Jeffrey Arnett, Pearson), Child Development Worldwide: A Cultural Approach, 1e (2018, with Jeffrey Arnett, Pearson), the Oxford Handbook of Human Development and Culture (2015 & 2016, Oxford University Press), Moral Development in a Global World: Research from a Cultural-Developmental Perspective (2015, Cambridge University Press), Bridging Cultural and Developmental Psychology: New Syntheses for Theory, Research and Policy (2012, Oxford University Press), Immigrant Civic Engagement: New Translations (2008, with Constance Flanagan, Taylor-Francis), and New Horizons in Developmental Theory and Research (2005, with Reed Larson, Wiley).
+Her publications include Child Development: A Cultural Approach, 3e (2020, with Jeffrey Arnett, Pearson), Human Development: A Cultural Approach, 3e (2019, with Jeffrey Arnett, Pearson), Child Development Worldwide: A Cultural Approach, 1e (2018, with Jeffrey Arnett, Pearson), the Oxford Handbook of Human Development and Culture (2015 & 2016, Oxford University Press), Moral Development in a Global World: Research from a Cultural-Developmental Perspective (2015, Cambridge University Press), Bridging Cultural and Developmental Psychology: New Syntheses for Theory, Research and Policy (2012, Oxford University Press), Immigrant Civic Engagement: New Translations (2008, with Constance Flanagan, Taylor-Francis), and New Horizons in Developmental Theory and Research (2005, with Reed Larson, Wiley).
 Dr. Jensen is currently working on Child Development: A Cultural Approach, 3e (forthcoming, with Jeffrey Arnett, Pearson), and the Oxford Handbook of Moral Development (forthcoming, Oxford University Press).

 From 2004 to 2015, Dr. Jensen was Editor-in-Chief of New Directions for Child and Adolescent Development.
 She chaired the 2012 Biennial Meeting of the Society for Research on Adolescence in Vancouver, Canada.
 Currently, she is on the editorial board of Journal of Adolescent Research.